 The concept of sustainability refers to the viability of our collective future and includes issues of social equity, public health and wellness, and ecological stability.
-Its importance for design has already been widely embraced in other design fields.
-It is motivated by values-oriented notions of design by such authors as Friedman and others [10-13], Cross [8], Kling & Star [19], Nelson & Stolterman [32], Löwgren & Stolterman [21], Margolin [27-29], Nardi [30,31], Papanek [34], Schön [37], and Stegall [39].
-It is motivated as well by designers' in-practice recognition of the agency of how designed things themselves shape us in complex ways, as much as we shape the world by means of our own designs-an agency which has been described by Winograd and Flores [45], Willis [44], Fry [14], Makelberge [24] and others inspired primarily by Heidegger [17].
+Its importance for design has already been widely embraced in other design fields and its importance in general has recently come to pervade international media.
+Sustainability in HCI and design is motivated by values-oriented notions by such authors as Friedman and others [10-13], Cross [8], Kling &

+Star [20], Nelson & Stolterman [33], Löwgren & Stolterman [22], Margolin [28-30], Nardi [31,32], Papanek [35], Schön [38], and Stegall [40].
+It is motivated as well by designers' in-practice recognition of the agency of how designed things themselves shape us in complex ways, as much as we shape the world by means of our own designs-an agency which has been described by Winograd and Flores [46], Willis [45], Fry [14], Makelberge [25] and others inspired primarily by Heidegger [17].

-The importance of considering sustainability within interaction design was argued by Blevis [3] at the 2007 CHI conference, where it was also taken up in a special interest group meeting organized by Mankoff and others [25].
-The focus in SID to date has centered on the link between environmental sustainability and interactive technologies in two broad senses: (i) sustainability through design-how interactive systems can be used to promote more sustainable behaviors; and (ii) sustainability in designhow sustainability can be used as a critical lens in the design of interactive technologies themselves [25].
-Sustainability and interaction design are addressed directly in Blevis and others [3-7], Friedman and others [10-13], McDonough & Braungart [23], Mankoff and others [25,26], Makelberge [24], Nardi and others [30,31], Stegall [39], Thackara [40] and this nascent literature is growing.
+The importance of considering sustainability within interaction design was argued by Blevis [3] at the 2007 CHI conference, where it was also taken up in a special interest group meeting organized by Mankoff and others [26].
+The focus in SID to date has centered on the link between environmental sustainability and interactive technologies in two broad senses: (i) sustainability through design-how interactive systems can be used to promote more sustainable behaviors; and (ii) sustainability in designhow sustainability can be used as a critical lens in the design of interactive technologies themselves [26].
+Sustainability and interaction design are addressed directly in Blevis and others [3-7], Friedman and others [10-13], McDonough & Braungart [24], Mankoff and others [26,27], Makelberge [25], Nardi and others [31,32], Stegall [40], Thackara [41] and this nascent literature is growing with several contributions expected at CHI this year.

-In the [withheld] Group at [withheld] University, our work has focused on the latter.
+In the Sustainable Interaction Design Research Group (SIDRG) at Indiana University, our work has focused on the idea of sustainability as a critical lens.
 As interaction designers, we have primary responsibility for the effects of the products we create.
-For example, according the United States government Environmental Protection Agency (EPA), "Americans discard approximately 2 million tons of used electronics, including computers and televisions each year.
-In addition, an estimated 128 million cell phones are retired from use annually" [43].
+For example, according to the United States government Environmental Protection Agency (EPA), "Americans discard approximately 2 million tons of used electronics, including computers and televisions each year.
+In addition, an estimated 128 million cell phones are retired from use annually" [44].
 The toxicity of such a massive amount of electronic waste has dangerous environmental consequences.
 The acts of interaction designers are implicated in this situation, not only apropos of the design of hardware devices, but also as pertains to the design of software which may often be the cause of premature obsolescence of hardware.